illuminating care

 • Being open and receptive to feedback

-• If I am unsure of something, going away to do the research and sharing with you what I find, and knowing my professional limitations
+• If we are unsure of something, going away to do the research and sharing with you what we find, and knowing our professional limitations

 “I’m here to get it right, not to be right.” - Brene Brown

-The word ‘brilliant’ in my business name is by design:
+The word ‘brilliant’ in the clinic name is by design:

 you can see the word ‘ill’ buried in there, but with enough letters surrounding it, it takes on a whole new meaning.